staltz/staltz.com/_posts/2015-08-22-unidirectional-user-interface-architectures.md

 <h2 id="redux" class="hr"><span class="hr">REDUX</span></h2>

 [Redux](http://rackt.github.io/redux/) is a variation of Flux where the singleton Dispatcher was adapted to become a singleton Store.
-The Store is not implemented from scratch, instead, it is created by giving a sequence of reducer functions to a store factory.
+The Store is not implemented from scratch, instead, it is created by giving a reducer function to a store factory.

 **Parts:**